pillarjs/router/README.md

 // this example is about the mergeParams option var opts = { mergeParams: true }

-// make a router with out special options var router = Router(opts) var server = http.createServer(function onRequest (req, res) {
+// make a router with our special options var router = Router(opts) var server = http.createServer(function onRequest (req, res) {
   // set something to be passed into the router